bunuelo/funk2/trunk/som-2009/lab1/lab1.md

 Variables, usually denoted with capital letters, specify an undefined constant that can be queried: \pred{on}{blue-block}{X}, and an inference engine should return false or one or more substitutions like \textsf{X}/\textsf{table}.
 A term with no variables is called a *ground atom*.

 Terms can be joined together using the same Boolean connectives that are used in propositional logic, but in addition, FOL provides the ability to quantify variables.
 These two operators, called the **existential quantifiers**, are $\forall$ "for all" and $\exists$ "there exists".
-With these, we can write formulas that make claims about *some* members or *all* members\footnote{Or we can define our own category using combinations of properties of variables, as we do by enforcing the \texttt{block/1} property in Equation 2, so the rule to only applies to blocks.} of a set:
+With these, we can write formulas that make claims about *some* members or *all* members\footnote{Or we can define our own category using combinations of properties of variables, as we do by enforcing the \texttt{block/1} property in Equation 2, so the rule only applies to blocks.} of a set:

 \begin{equation}
 \forall \textsf{X}\ \prop{block}{X}\ \land \pred{on}{X}{gripper} \rightarrow \prop{inGripper}{X} \\